typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-this-alias.md

 # Disallow aliasing `this` (no-this-alias)

-This rule prohibts assigning variables to `this`.
+This rule prohibits assigning variables to `this`.

 ## Rule Details